How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

-In other words, people are looking for the most positive return on investment possible when it comes to time versus money.
+In other words, people are looking for the most favourable return on investment possible regarding time versus money.

 And actually, the concept of ROI is the final piece of the puzzle to positioning your offers to grow an online business.